Intro to DLC Coatings

 Diamond-Like Carbon (DLC) is an amorphous nano-composite carbon material that exhibits properties similar to that of natural diamond including low friction, high hardness, and high corrosion resistance.

 DLC is used throughout the Photonics industry where an external optic requires both Anti-Reflective (AR) properties and the durability to withstand the harshest environments.

-While inherent property concerns of DLC, such as compressive stress, can be controlled with process input settings, the real Achilles heel of DLC coatings are pinholes – imperfections in a DLC coating caused by poor design, chamber geometry, coating technique, temperature and vacuum settings.
+While inherent property concerns of DLC, such as compressive stress, can be controlled with process input settings, the real Achilles heel of a DLC coating is pinholes – those tiny imperfections in a DLC coating caused by poor design, chamber geometry, coating technique, temperature and vacuum settings.
 Pinholes almost certainly lead to a premature failure and rupture – improper adhesion, undue stresses, etc. – of the coating itself.

 “It is always preferable to use a DLC process that coats up to ensure virtually pinhole-free coatings.”Jadranka Lakic-Reljic

 Principal Quality Engineer, DRS Technologies

 Dynasil’s DLC system uses Plasma-Enhanced Chemical Vapor Deposition (PE-CVD) technique and deposits the carbon towards the top of the chamber which results in virtually zero pinholes – improving reliability, reducing failure rate and resulting in better performance of high-end optics.

 Our custom-designed DLC system delivers coating repeatability and uniformity of ± 1% over a tooling diameter of 360mm and can be applied on typical IR materials including Germanium (Ge), Silicon (Si), as well as Zinc Selenide (ZnSe), Zinc Sulfide (ZnS), and Chalcogenides.